Menu

 1) Department of Clinical psychology South Ural State University Chelyabinsk, Russia e-mail: pashkov-anton@mail.ru

-Abstract: «Man is the measure of all things: of the things that are,
+Abstract: «Man is the measure of all things: of the things that are, that they are, of the things that are not, that they are not»

 Key-words: expert assessment,expert judgments, metrological problem, non-physical quantities